Non-Boussinesq low-Prandtl number convection with a temperature-dependent thermal diffusivity: Velocity and temperature statistics

 showing that, in the vicinity of the top plate, the temperature drops very sharply to $T = 0$.
 Figure~\ref{fig:conduction} shows that $\partial T_c/\partial z$ is negative at all depths, that is, the flow is unstable everywhere.

 In the convective state shown in Figure~\ref{fig:T_z}, enhanced mixing leads to approximately a constant temperature in the bulk region of the flow.
 We demonstrate this by plotting the horizontally- and temporally-averaged temperature field $\langle T \rangle_{A,t}$ as a function of the depth $z$.
-The figure shows that the averaged temperature in the bulk, i.e., roughly between $z = 0.2$ and $z = 0.8$, does not vary appreciably, and that $T_\mathrm{bulk} \approx 0.82$, which is not equal to the arithmetic mean of the temperatures of the top and bottom plates, i.e., $T_{\mathrm{bulk}} \neq \Delta T/2$.
+The Figure shows that the averaged temperature in the bulk, i.e., roughly between $z = 0.2$ and $z = 0.8$, does not vary appreciably, and that $T_\mathrm{bulk} \approx 0.82$, which is not equal to the arithmetic mean of the temperatures of the top and bottom plates, i.e., $T_{\mathrm{bulk}} \neq \Delta T/2$.
 This is a characteristic of NOB convection, where the bulk temperature is different from the arithmetic mean of the temperatures of the top and bottom plates~\citep{Wu:PRA1991, Zhang:POF1997, Ahlers:JFM2006, Horn:JFM2013, Skrbek:JFM2015}.
-Higher bulk temperature in our simulation is consistent with the findings of \cite{Sameen:EPL2009} who observed that the bulk temperature rises if the thermal diffusivity increases with increasing temperature, and vice versa.
-We compute the horizontally- and temporally averaged vertical temperature derivatives at the plates and find that, in the convective state,
+Higher bulk temperature in our simulation is consistent with the findings of \cite{Sameen:EPL2009} who observed that the bulk temperature rises if the thermal diffusivity increases with increasing temperature, and vice versa. {\AP Moreover, higher bulk temperature observed here is similar to that observed in fully compressible and anelastic models of convection with strong density stratification~\citep{Hurlburt:APJ1984, Evonuk:GAFD2004}.} We compute the horizontally- and temporally averaged vertical temperature derivatives at the plates and find that, in the convective state,

 which is roughly the same as for the conduction state.